This article was last updated on Friday, February 19, 2021 at 2:45pm.

 Coronaviruses are a large family of viruses common in people and many animals.
 In rare cases, animal coronaviruses can infect people and then spread (this happened with MERS-CoV, SARS-CoV, and now with this new virus).
 The virus is named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).

-According to the Centers for Disease Control and Prevention (CDC), the COVID-19 global pandemic (as declared by the World Health Organization on March 11, 2020) we’re witnessing now was first discovered in China, but is now affecting 100 international locations (including the US).
+According to the Centers for Disease Control and Prevention (CDC), the COVID-19 global pandemic (as declared by the World Health Organization on March 11, 2020) we’re witnessing now was first discovered in China, but is now affecting over 200 international locations (including the US).

-The CDC reports that, for most people, the risk of exposure to COVID-19 is low.
-For the following groups of people, though, the risk is higher:
+The CDC reports that your risk of exposure to COVID-19 depends on the rate of community spread in your region, and there’s significant variability in this across the country.
+For the following groups of people, though, the risk is higher regardless of where you live:

 - Healthcare professionals in contact with people who have the virus